 The greatest cost savings occur when you are able to keep your water consumption to 5,000 gallons or less per month because this is the lowest cost tier.
 Titusville’s water rates are set up in an increasing block tiered rate structure, which means the cost per thousand gallons increases as your consumption increases.
 There are four blocks or tiers for single family residential customers.
 The lowest cost tier for each 1,000 gallons of water used is from 0 to 5,000 gallons.

-As shown in the figure below, when you use 5,000 gallons of water or less per month, your entire usage is billed at the lowest consumption cost.
+When you use 5,000 gallons of water or less per month, your entire usage is billed at the lowest consumption cost.
 However, if you used 9,000 gallons of water, only the first 5,000 gallons are billed at the lower tier rate, while the remaining 4,000 gallons are billed at the next higher tier rate.
 A family using 11,000 gallons would have the first 5,000 gallons billed at the lowest tier rate, the second 5,000 gallons billed at the next higher tier rate, and the remaining 1,000 gallons billed at the third highest tier rate.